Chat with us, powered by LiveChat Skip to main content

 Example:

-You place a stop-limit order with a stop price of 18 EUR and a limit price of 17.50 EUR.
-If the price drops to 18 EUR, your stop-limit order is triggered and will sell the 300 shares only if the price is at or above 17.50 EUR.
+You submit a sell stop-limit order with a stop price of €18 and a limit price of €17.50.
+If the market price falls to €18, the stop condition is triggered, and the order becomes active as a limit order.
+The order will then attempt to sell the 300 shares, but only if the market price is at or above €17.50.

 Advantages and disadvantages